Evolve a healthy family wealth culture

 Best practice #1: Preserve family history

-Where you’ve come from and where you want to go.
-Pivotal choices that define you.
-Decisions you made that created your path.
 Celebrations, milestones, inspirations.
 Marriages, babies, homes, businesses.
-These can all be a rich part of your family’s story.
-Families who are already evolving a healthy family wealth culture tend to place a priority on what sustains and enriches them as a family—which has little to do with material wealth.
+These can all be a rich part of a family’s story.
+Families who are already evolving a healthy family wealth culture tend to place a priority on what sustains and enriches them as a family — which has little to do with material wealth.

 How do families get started with the process of sharing and capturing stories?
-Storytelling interviews are nothing more than conversations with a plan.
-Preparing questions in advance can trigger memories, as can photographs, keepsakes or even music.
-However, despite being such an important and pleasurable activity, the exercise of actually preserving these stories is often pushed to the back burner.
 Although many express a desire to preserve and document family history, they frequently find it hard to make it happen.
-We have found that scheduling a time to get started, in a storytelling workshop, or by creating a family timeline, can be important first steps on a project that clients will not want to stop.
+We have developed tools and guidance that can be important first steps on a project that clients will not want to stop.

 Best practice #2: Articulate a common purpose